Royal Society of Canada: History

 In the late 1870s, the Governor General of Canada, John Campbell, Marquis of Lorne, determined that Canada required a cultural institution to promote national scientific research and development.
 Since that time, succeeding governors general have remained involved with the affairs of the Society.
 In 1882, the Royal Society of Canada was founded with the personal patronage of Lord Lorne.
 A year later, in 1883, the Society was incorporated by an act of the Parliament of Canada.

 From its founding until the early 1900s, the structure of the RSC imitated the model of the Royal Society of London, but with the important addition of literature and other elements found in the Institut de France.
 Like their counterparts, membership to the RSC was limited and by election.
 Initially, the RSC was divided into four sections, each of 20 Fellows.
 These sections were: French literature, history, and archaeology; English literature, history, and archaeology; mathematical, physical and chemical sciences; and geological and biological sciences.

 The founding fellows of the RSC included Sandford Fleming, the originator of the world system of Standard Time, and William Osler, one of the greatest physicians of his time.
 The fellows of the RSC were nominated by a committee directed by the Principal of McGill University, John William Dawson, and by the former Premier of Quebec, Pierre Chauveau.
 These two men served as the first and second presidents of the Society.

 As Canadian scholarship and research increased, the RSC also grew.
 Within three decades, the fellowship of the RSC doubled in number.
 After several phases of restructuring, the RSC evolved its contemporary organization.
-In 2010, Governor General David Johnston was elected as an honorary gellow of the Society.
+In 2010, Governor General David Johnston was elected as an honorary fellow of the Society.

-Organization and purpose

-The Royal Society of Canada currently consists of more than 2,000 fellows: men and women from all branches of learning who have made contributions in the arts, the humanities, and the sciences, as well as in Canadian public life.
-Presently, the fellowship comprises four categories: regularly elected fellows, specially elected fellows, foreign fellows, and honorary fellows.
-Each year, approximately 80 people are elected to the fellowship.
-This cohort includes approximately 75 regularly elected fellows recommended by the divisions, as many as six specially elected fellows, as many as four foreign fellows, and a maximum of one honorary fellow.
-Once inducted into the Society, anglophone fellows may use the post-nominal letters FRSC (fellow of the Royal Society of Canada) and francophone fellows may use MSRC (membre de la Société royale du Canada).